Bgood12/PathfinderCampaignNotes/The Maelstrom.md

 ### Description
 A massive plume of water erupting from the oceans surface.
-The water from the eruption carries in the wind drastically increasing rainfall in the nearby [[Saharan Rainforest]].
+The water from the eruption carries in the wind drastically increasing rainfall in nearby [[Zelvahar]].
 The displacement from this sub-aquatic mega-geyser creates a constant tsunami effect for nearly 250 miles.

 ### History